apache/trafficcontrol/docs/source/api/v5/coordinates.rst

 Response Structure
 ------------------
 :id:          Integral, unique, identifier for this coordinate pair
-:lastUpdated: The time and date at which this entry was last updated, in :RFC:`3339` format
+:lastUpdated: The time and date at which this entry was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :latitude:  Latitude of the coordinate
 :longitude: Longitude of the coordinate
-:name:        The name of the coordinate - typically this just reflects the name of the Cache Group for which the coordinate was created
+:name:      The name of the coordinate - typically this just reflects the name of the :term:`Cache Group` for which the coordinate was created

 .. code-block:: http
 	:caption: Response Example